 Although he was considered a bit of a project, the Oakland A's made Murray a first-round draft pick in the 2018 MLB Draft.
 He was fully set to report to the minor leagues and join the team for spring training in 2019, but his MVP-like performance on the football field changed his mind.

-Murray won the Heisman Trophy, was selected with the first overall pick in the 2019 NFL Draft, and the rest is history.
-He slings the ball against the Kansas City Chiefs and Minnesota Vikings instead of the Royals or Twins.
+Murray won the Heisman Trophy, was selected with the No. 1 pick in the 2019 NFL Draft, and was named Offensive Rookie of the Year in his first season with Arizona, has been selected to multiple Pro Bowls and the rest is history.
+He slings the ball against the Kansas City Chiefs, Atlanta Falcons, Los Angeles Rams and Tampa Bay Buccaneers instead of the Royals, Dodgers Braves or Rays.

 Kyler Murray became the first athlete ever drafted in the first round of both the MLB and NFL drafts.
 Bo Jackson was drafted by the Kansas City Royals in the fourth round.
 Thus, Murray recreated one of Bo's iconic posters to pay homage to a legend: